2024 State of the Market for Nonprofit Insurance

 “It is becoming impossible to find quality and affordable abuse coverage for nonprofits who keep our communities running.
 A lot of people would have nothing without these nonprofits.”

-“This is causing the most pain as these nonprofits have contractual obligations to meet and to get excess coverage is astronomical to get from a premium standpoint, not to mention for a nonprofit organization.”
+“This is causing the most pain as these nonprofits have contractual obligations to meet and excess coverage is astronomical to get from a premium standpoint, not to mention for a nonprofit organization.”

 “Other than in the nonprofit market, it’s not possible to have abuse and molestation included under a policy.”